-The Plan pays up to \$1,500 per person each year for both network and non-network dental care combined.
-Once the Plan pays \$1,500 for your dental care during a year, the Plan will not pay any more benefits for your dental care for the rest of that year.
+The Plan pays up to the maximum benefit per person each year for both network and non-network dental care combined (see the tables on the previous pages for the amount of your maximum benefit).
+Once the Plan pays the maximum for your dental care during a year, the Plan will not pay any more benefits for your dental care for the rest of that year.

-Orthodontic care maximum benefit
+Orthodontic care maximum benefit-Dental Plan A only

-The Plan pays up to a lifetime maximum of \$2,500 per person for both network and non-network orthodontic care combined.
+If you are enrolled in Dental Plan A, the Plan pays up to a lifetime maximum of \$2,500 per person for both network and non-network orthodontic care combined.
 Once the \$2,500 maximum is reached, the Plan will not pay any more benefits for your orthodontic care.